 PGx testing may also help providers and their patients limit the risk of adverse drug reactions.
 Adverse drug reactions result in approximately $136 billion in healthcare spend annually and are the 4th leading cause of death in the U.S., according to the FDA.

 The potential benefits of PGx testing make it a valuable tool to help providers in their prescribing decisions.
 And, since DNA doesn’t change with time, the results of a PGx test can be used for years to come, making it a cost-effective solution to supporting long-term health and prescription decisions.
 But, what is the best way to get started?

 If you’re interested in PGx testing, you have options.
 You can talk to your doctor about ordering a test for you — you may even be able to provide your DNA sample right at the doctor’s office.

-At OneOme, we offer the RightMed® test, which covers hundreds of commonly-prescribed medications.
+At OneOme, we offer the RightMed® test, which covers many medications.
 Your doctor can order it for you, or you can purchase the test online (an independent provider will review your information and order the test, if clinically appropriate).
 When you purchase the test online, you even get a complimentary consult from a board-certified genetic counselor who will talk through your results.
-Once your results are ready, you can share them with your healthcare team, giving them valuable information to help with your prescription needs.
+Once your results are ready, you can share them with your healthcare team, giving them valuable information to consider when writing a prescription for you.

 PGx for providers

-We have a variety of resources to help providers incorporate PGx testing into their practices, including comprehensive information on OneOme’s RightMed test.
-With the RightMed test, providers get access to their patient’s results (with customizable reporting options), the RightMed Advisor (an interactive clinical decision support tool), and complimentary consults with OneOme’s clinical pharmacists to help interpret the patient’s test results.
+With the RightMed test, providers get access to their patient’s results (with customizable reporting options), the RightMed Advisor (an interactive clinical decision support tool), and complimentary consults with OneOme’s clinical pharmacists to help interpret patient test results.

 Learn more about how to get started with RightMed, by downloading our provider toolkit.